Thursday, 27 October 2011

 Tuesday, 25 October 2011

-Hardiman was just back from studying in Rome and where he been deeply impressed by Etruscan art and early Greek sculpture.
-The influence is already visible in his work at County Hall.
-Otherwise, he returned to the Victorian tradition of figurative, aspiring sculpture illustrating the work of local authorities.
-On the Belvedere Road facade is Town Planning, a strong, determined, far-sighted man holding a giant pair of dividers over an unformed rock, ready to be carved into a new city.
+Hardiman, in contrast, returns to the Victorian tradition of figurative, aspiring sculpture illustrating the work of local authorities.
+His figure is Town Planning, a strong, determined, far-sighted man holding a giant pair of dividers over an unformed rock, ready to be carved into a new city.
+It was erected in 1926.

 Labels: